MarkBiesheuvel/demo-speed-agility/guides/2-manually-deploy-docker.md

-# Demo 2: Automatically deploy with Docker on ECS
+Demo 2: Manually deploying with Docker on ECS
+==

-## Build the container on local machine
+Build the container on local machine
+--

 Run build command in `source` directory.
 ```bash